Gun laws in Missouri: Concealed carry

 In September 2016, another Senate bill coincidentally numbered SB 656 was passed allowing permitless concealed carry by anyone 19 years of age or older who may lawfully own a gun.
 This bill was also vetoed by Governor Nixon, on June 27, 2016.
 After the Missouri legislature reconvened for the veto-override session on September 14, 2016, the Senate voted to override the veto with a 24 – 6 vote (23 required) and the House followed through shortly thereafter with a 112 – 41 vote (109 required).
 The permitless carry provision of the bill went into effect on January 1, 2017.
 The bill instituted a de facto elimination of the minimum age for concealed carry.

 A concealed carry permit is required to carry in the state capitol, but one may not carry in the House and Senate chamber floor, gallery and committee meeting rooms.

 According to RSMo Section 571.030, there are restrictions on the carrying of firearms concealed or otherwise, for several reasons.
-Among these are restrictions when knowingly in possession of controlled substances, displaying the weapon in a angry or hostile manner, carries concealed upon or about his or her person a knife, a firearm, a blackjack or any other weapon readily capable of lethal use into any area where firearms are restricted under section 571.107.
+Among these are restrictions when knowingly in possession of controlled substances, displaying the weapon in an angry or hostile manner, carries concealed upon or about his or her person a knife, a firearm, a blackjack or any other weapon readily capable of lethal use into any area where firearms are restricted under section 571.107.
 Exhibits, in the presence of one or more persons, any weapon readily capable of lethal use in an angry or threatening manner.

 Some localities have adopted Second Amendment sanctuary resolutions.
 A statewide sanctuary law was also passed.

 Open carry

-Missouri allows open carry without a permit, so long as the firearm is not displayed in an angry or threatening manner.
+Missouri allows open carry without a permit, as long as the firearm is not displayed in an angry or threatening manner.
 Some localities prohibit open carry; however, concealed carry license holders are exempted from this restriction.

 Missouri does not prohibit the open carry of any specific weapon, nor do most of the restrictions in RSMo 571.030 apply to the open carry of a firearm or other weapon.
 It is not a crime under Missouri law to openly carry a weapon into any place where concealed carry is prohibited, except for a church, school bus, school, or onto the grounds of a school function.
 According to RSMo Section 571.030, there is no age limit to openly carry a handgun, long gun or any weapon.